voelkerb/powermeter/README.md

 * rather cheap (all components sum up to around 30€).

 The firmware supports...
-* existing 2.4GHz WPA2 networks or can create its own network .
+* existing 2.4GHz WPA2 networks or can create its own network.
 * to receive commands via USB, TCP or MQTT.
 * to store the configuration in the internal non volatile memory.
 * to provide data at sampling rates from 1/5Hz all the way up to 8kHz.